 Prior to August 18, 2015, we owned approximately 14,600 acres of irrigated land together with approximately 51,000 acre-feet of Arkansas River water rights.
-In addition to common stock issued to purchase these assets, we agreed to pay HP A&M a defined percentage of a defined number of water taps we sold from and after the date of the agreement with HP A&M. The TPF was payable when we sold water taps and received funds from such water taps sales or other dispositions of property purchased in the HP A&M acquisition.
+In addition to common stock issued to purchase these assets, we agreed to pay HP A&M a defined percentage of a defined number of water taps we sold from and after the date of the agreement with HP A&M. The TPF was payable when we sold water taps and received funds from such water tap sales or other dispositions of property purchased in the HP A&M acquisition.
 The TPF liability was valued by estimating new home development in our service areas over an estimated development period.
-This was done by utilizing third-party historical and projected housing and population growth data for the Denver metropolitan area.
+This was done by utilizing third-party historical and projected housing and population growth data for the Denver metropolitan area applied to an estimated development pattern supported by historical development patterns of certain master planned communities in the Denver metropolitan area.
 This development pattern was then applied to projected future water tap fees determined by using historical water tap fee trends.
-Actual new home development in our service areas and actual future tap fees inevitably varied significantly from our estimate of the value of the TPF, which was based on historical trends, which could have had a material impact on our consolidated financial statements as well as our results of operations.
-An important component in our seturate of the value of the TPF, which was based on historical trends, was that we reasonably expected water tap fees on the coming years.
-Tap fees are market based and the continued increase in tap fees reflects, among other things, the increasing costs to acquire and develop me water supplies.
+Actual new home development in our service areas and actual future tap fees inevitably varied significantly from our estimates, which could have had a material impact on our consolidated financial statements as well as our results of operations.
+An important component in our estimate of the value of the TPF, which was based on historical trends, was that we reasonably expected water tap fees to continue to increase in the coming years.
+Tap fees are market based and the continued increase in tap fees reflects, among other things, the increasing costs to acquire and develop new water supplies.
 Tap fees are thus partially indicative of the increasing value of our water assets.